ASIC Company Compliance

 Foreign companies registered to carry on business in Australia under Part 5B.2 of the Corporations Act face specific compliance obligations that differ from those of Australian-incorporated companies.
 Understanding and meeting these requirements is essential for maintaining your Australian registration.

-Foreign companies must lodge an annual return (Form 6010) with ASIC within one month of the anniversary of their registration.
-This form requires detailed information about the foreign company, including current details of directors and local agents, the registered office address in Australia, and confirmation of the company’s status in its place of origin.
-Unlike Australian companies that receive annual statements, foreign companies must proactively prepare and lodge Form 6010 each year.
+A registered foreign company that qualifies for financial reporting relief under ASIC Regulatory Guide 58 lodges an annual return (Form 406) with ASIC within one month after the date of its annual general meeting (or the date the AGM should have been held).
+The form requires current details of directors and local agents, the Australian registered office address, and confirmation of the company’s status in its place of origin.
+Unlike Australian companies that receive annual statements, foreign companies must proactively prepare and lodge their annual documents each year.

 Financial Statement Lodgement Requirements

 Foreign companies carrying on business in Australia are generally required to lodge copies of their financial statements with ASIC.
 These must be the accounts prepared under the law of the company’s place of origin.
 If the company’s home jurisdiction does not require audited accounts, the company may need to prepare accounts specifically for ASIC lodgement.
-The accounts must be lodged within four months of the company’s financial year end.
+The accounts must be lodged at least once each calendar year, with no more than 15 months between lodgements.

 Change Notification Deadlines